ETF taxes Switzerland: Optimize your portfolio with these 5 tax-saving tips

 The previous four tax tips are related to either the broker or the ETF product.
 The situation is different with this last and fifth tax optimization measure: you can implement these independently when filling out your next tax return.

 The following explanations relate to the canton of Zurich.
-However, we assume that comparable tax rules apply in other cantons.
+However, we assume that comparable tax rules apply in most other cantons.

 As an alternative to the flat-rate deduction, you can also claim the actual costs in your tax return.
 However, this is more administratively complex and is unlikely to be financially worthwhile in most cases.